Media in Prince Albert, Saskatchewan: Television

-Prince Albert was previously served by CKBI-TV channel 5, a private CBC Television outlet; this station would close down in 2002, with its transmitter becoming CBKST-9, a repeater of CBKST Saskatoon, which in turn was a semi-satellite of CBKT Regina.
+Prince Albert was previously served by CKBI-TV channel 5, a private CBC Television outlet; this station would close down in 2002, with its transmitter becoming CBKST-9, a repeater of CBKST Saskatoon (which in turn was a semi-satellite of CBKT Regina), upon its sale to the CBC.
 CBKST-9 closed down on July 31, 2012, due to budget cuts handed down by the CBC.
-CBC broadcasts continue to be received in the city via the network's national feed.
+CBC broadcasts continue to be received in the city via CBKT-DT in Regina.